 “Ok, sit, all of you, we will make coffee for you”

 By this time two more male customers and a family had also sneaked in through the half-open door and the place was almost full.

 I went through the menu.
-In Bangalore I’m always confused about the sizes of coffee.
+In Bangalore, I’m always confused about the sizes of coffee.
 Large, Medium and Small depends on the owner’s fantasy.
-In Barista a large coffee is big enough to take bath in it and in some other places, large is 4 inch cup and small is 2 inch cup.
+In Barista a large coffee is big enough to take bath in it and in some other places, large is a 4-inch cup and small is a 2-inch cup.
 KDC has two sizes – Large and Medium.
 Large is Rs.30 and Medium is Rs.20.
 I ordered Large.
 For 30Rs they cannot afford to give a pint mug of Coffee.

 What do I think about the coffee?

 Actually, I can hardly tell a coffee from a tea.
 For me, everything that goes down my food pipe tastes the same unless it is awfully bad.
 This KDC was tasteless to me, that means it isn’t bad.
 But my bro-in-law says it’s one of the best coffees he has ever had, so it must be very good.